163 Edstan Place

 Gilroy came to Manitoba from Ontario in 1905 as a senior executive with the T. Eaton Company.
 At the time he started the farm, he was also president of the Manitoba branch of the Canadian Industrial Exhibition which was held annually in Winnipeg.
 He was a well-respected horseman and past president of the Winnipeg Horse Show Association, described in one newspaper as being considered one of the best amateur drivers and judges of horseflesh in Canada.

 In May 1911, Gilroy purchased land in Selkirk to build a suburban summer home and poultry ranch.
+The home and ranch were built just south of the park in Daerwood Village.
 A June 24, 1911 Winnipeg Free Press story noted that the site “is being rapidly transformed, a force of scores of workmen being constantly engaged upon it.”.
 Advertisements for Red Feather Farm can be found in Winnipeg papers starting in May of 1913 selling chickens, particularly Rhode Island Reds and White Orpingtons.

 A New Purpose